openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `Br`, `Btheta`, `Bz`
-  - Type: Optional (Either all must be present or all must be absent) *(complex)*
+  - type: Optional (Either all must be present or all must be absent) *(complex)*
-  - Description: Magnetic field components using cylindrical coordinates.
+  - description: Magnetic field components using cylindrical coordinates.
 Used with `gridGeometry` set to `cylindrical`.
 If the field is DC (`harmonic` is zero), only the real component should be nonzero.

 - `Er`, `Etheta`, `Ez`
-  - Type: Optional (Either all must be present or all must be absent) *(complex)*
+  - type: Optional (Either all must be present or all must be absent) *(complex)*
-  - Description: Electric field components.
+  - description: Electric field components.
 Used with `gridGeometry` set to `rotationally_symmetric_rz`.
 If the field is DC, only the real component should be nonzero.